Carbon reporting software — UK 2026 buyer’s guide

 Platform or consultancy?
 The answer depends on where you are in your reporting journey.

 Many organisations use a hybrid: software for ongoing measurement, expert review for assurance readiness.
-Seedling takes this approach — pairing its platform with a dedicated adviser.
-For a full comparison of in-house versus outsourced approaches, see our sustainability consultancy guide.
+For a full comparison of in-house versus outsourced approaches — including how ESOS Phase 4 and SECR requirements interact with UK SRS — see our sustainability consultancy guide.

 Best tool by company type